Punktum-dk/whois-service-specification/README.md

 <a id="example-domain-name-query-for-domain-name-offered-to-waiting-list"></a>
 #### Example domain name query for domain name offered to waiting list

-DK Hostmaster's WHOIS support listing can provide information, limited though, for domain names offered from to a waiting list position, this is for consistency with EPP, DAS and other services.
+Punktum dk's WHOIS support listing can provide information, limited though, for domain names offered from to a waiting list position, this is for consistency with EPP, DAS and other services.

 ##### Request